IIT Indore: Academics

 IIT Indore offers a four-year B.Tech programs in several engineering fields.

-The postgraduate and graduate programs at IIT Indore includes Ph.D, M.Tech,M.S.(research) programs in engineering and M.S.(Data Science and Management); Ph.D and M.Sc. programs in basic sciences and humanities.
+The postgraduate and graduate programs at IIT Indore includes Ph.D, M.Tech, M.S.(research) programs in engineering and M.S.(Data Science and Management); Ph.D and M.Sc. programs in basic sciences and humanities.
 IIT Indore offers numerous scholarships for students under different qualification criteria.

 Admissions

 Students are admitted into the various B.Tech. programs through the Joint Entrance Examination – Advanced (JEE(Adv)), which is typically taken by engineering aspirants after completion of their 10+2 schooling.
 Admission to the M.Tech/MS/Ph.D programs is done through Graduate Aptitude Test in Engineering (GATE), and the Joint Admission Test (JAM) is conducted for taking MSc students.

 Rankings

 Internationally, the IIT Indore was ranked 396 in the QS World University Rankings of 2023 and 185 in Asia.
 It was ranked 601–800 in the world by the Times Higher Education World University Rankings of 2023, 87 in Asia in 2022 and 84 among emerging economies.

-In India, it was ranked 10 among engineering colleges by the National Institutional Ranking Framework in 2020.
+The National Institutional Ranking Framework (NIRF) by the MoE ranked IIT Indore 27th overall in India in 2025, 24th in research and 12th among Engineering institutes.